ronwellman/how-to/git/git.md

 ### Fix Commit History
 On a number of occasions I've forgotten to update my Gitconfig when jumping between different projects and so I commit to a work repository using my personal accounts.
-I found this quick script that comes in handy when this happens.
+I found [this](https://help.github.com/en/github/using-git/changing-author-info) quick script that comes in handy when this happens.

 ```
 #!/bin/sh

 git filter-branch --env-filter '

-OLD_EMAIL="invalid_email@invalid_email.invalid"
+OLD_EMAIL="your-old-email@example.com"
-CORRECT_NAME="correct name"
+CORRECT_NAME="Your Correct Name"
-CORRECT_EMAIL="correct_email@correct_email.correct"
+CORRECT_EMAIL="your-correct-email@example.com"

 if [ "$GIT_COMMITTER_EMAIL" = "$OLD_EMAIL" ]
 then